There are many hazards to avoid when considering a fixed annuity, such as purchasing fixed annuities with money you may need immediate access to.

 If you purchase an immediate fixed annuities you'll begin to receiving a guaranteed monthly income right away and the payment amount typically will not change over time.
 Keep in mind that to total amount you invest will not be available as a sump sum, so just make sure you are comfortable with the payment amount before be purchase.
 You'll want to get a rate quote for your immediate fixed annuity and calculate the monthly payouts.

 Because investors are not taxed on the interest they receive each year with an annuity, the IRS imposes a 10% tax anytime funds from an annuity are accessed before the annuitant reaches 59.5.
-Using an annuity to fund a child's college education would not be suitable if the funds were needed before reaching the age requirement.
+Using an annuity to fund a child's college education would not be suitable, assuming the funds were needed before reaching the age requirement.
 Be sure to plan your annuity such that you're over 60 when it comes time to collect.

 A fixed annuity should be thought of as a 401(k), which too imposes penalties for early withdrawal.
 Think of it not as a penalty but an incentive — the government wants to encourage you to save for retirement.